Financial Accountability Return Guide

 Service Total Program Surplus Percentage Calculation %

-The department understands that some providers may have a surplus at the end of their reporting period which needs to be returned to the department according to the Terms and Conditions.
+The department understands that some service providers may have a surplus at the end of their reporting period which needs to be returned to the department according to the Terms and Conditions.

 Surpluses will be identified and validated through the annual financial accountability process.